kesterling/FGDT-results/README.md

 To reproduce the figures in the paper, follow these simple steps:

 1. Download this repository as a zip file and unpack.
-2. Open the file FGDT_figure_generator.R in an IDE such as RStudio
+2. Open the file FGDT_figure_generator_original.R in an IDE such as RStudio and run as a source.
+This creates the figures in the paper and saves a file results_original.txt which has the results needed to reproduce Table A1.
+3. Optionally, you can run the file FGDT_figure_generator_original.R which provides the replication figures and results_replication.txt file that is also needed for Table A1.
-3. IMPORTANT: Use your GUI to set the IDE working directory to the "Results" folder
+4. IMPORTANT: Use your GUI to set the IDE working directory to the "Results" folder
-4. Run the R file.
+5. Run the R file.
 You might need to install the required packages

 Note: if you do not set your IDE working directory to the Results folder, you will receive an error.
+I also notice that when running the file as a source in RStudio, it seems that RStudio skips over some commands for some reason, so in RStudio it works better to highlight the full script and then press "Run."

 ## Listing of files and folders

+- The replication files are in the "Results" folder
-- "FGDT_figure_generator.R" is the code that generates the figures
+- "FGDT_figure_generator_original.R" is the code that generates the figures for the original experiments
-- "Results" is the folder that stores the data
+- "FGDT_figure_generator_replication.R" is the code that generates the figures for the replication experiments
+- Each of these figure generators contains a list of helper scripts that generate the figures themselves and references the data by subdirectory name
-- "figures" is the author generated figures that appear in the paper.
+- "figures" is the author generated figures and results files that appear in the paper